-By monitoring the executive institutions work in 2017 in Serbia, we can conclude that the recorded problems and challenges are identical to those noted in 2016, but that they have become more complex in the meantime.
-The total openness index of all observed institutions in Serbia in 2017 is 40% and represents a 2% decline in comparison to 2016.
-On the other hand, the executive institutions openness index (the Government, ministries, the Government of the Autonomous Province of Vojvodina and other executive bodies) is 48%, which is 12% less than 2016.
+By monitoring the executive institutions work in 2018 in Serbia, we can conclude that the recorded problems and challenges are identical to those noted in 2016 and 2017, but that they have become more complex in the meantime.
+The total openness index of all observed institutions in Serbia in 2018 is 32% and represents a significant decline of 8% in comparison to 2017.
+On the other hand, the executive institutions openness index (the Government, ministries, the Government of the Autonomous Province of Vojvodina and other executive bodies) is 42%, which is 6% lower than in 2017.
 The executive institutions openness indicates an unequal practice in the conduct and the respect of regulations governing the issues of transparency, accessibility, integrity and efficiency by all bodies, as well as significant differences in the degree of fulfilment of indicators.

 The transparency of institutions is positively influenced by the Commissioner for Information of Public Importance and the application of the Law on free Access to Information of Public Importance.
-In comparison to the access to organisational information, the access to information about public procurements and budgets is at a somewhat lower level, which shows the tendency of the executive power to hide the information about economic affairs and management of public resources from the public.
+In comparison to the access to organisational information, the access to information about public procurements and budgets is at a somewhat lower level, which again shows the tendency of the executive power to hide the information about economic affairs and management of public resources from the public.

-Moreover, the National Government has not proceeded for seven years in a single case when the Commissioner asked for assistance in acting of his decisions, in accordance with article 28 of the Law.
-Only in 2017, the Commissioner filed 43 demands for securing the execution of the decision, while the total number of demands filed since 2010 in the process of acting of his decisions has amounted to 173.
+Moreover, the Serbian Government has not proceeded for eight years in a single case when the Commissioner asked for assistance in acting of his decisions, in accordance with article 28 of the Law.
+Only in 2018, the Commissioner filed 65 demands to the Government for securing the execution of his decisions.
+With this, the total number of demands filed since 2010 in the process of acting decisions, which remain unexecuted, has increased to 238.
 In this way, the Government neglects but also undermines the role and the importance of the Commissioner, and of all independent institutions that control the respect of human rights and good governance principle in the work of the state bodies.
+On the other hand, the total number of unexecuted Commissioner's decisions increased for 7,56% in 2018, whereas those institutions which refused to provide information even after the Commissioner's intervention were ministries and local self-governments.